albertoirurueta/reactor-workshop/README.md

 ## I/O Multiplexing
-I/O multiplexing is not a new technology, it has existed since the 80's and takes advantage of the OS native handling of file descriptors, which allows access to sockets, pipes and files to handle multiple server requests in a single thread being shared among multiple clients.
+I/O multiplexing is not a new technology, it has existed since the 80's and takes advantage of the OS native handling of file descriptors, which allows access to sockets, pipes and files to handle multiple server requests in a single thread being shared among multiple clients, this possible because among other things OSes provide buffering capabilities on files and TCP/IP network stacks.

 POSIX implementations treats access to sockets, pipes (communication between processes) and files in a standardized way.
 When a file is opened, or sockets and pipes are created, a unique file descriptor is assigned to them.